gregbehm/tidy_wdi/README.md

 The World Development Indicators are the primary World Bank collection of development indicators, compiled from officially-recognized international sources.
-These data sets present the most current and accurate global development data available, and includes national, regional and global estimates.
+These data sets present the most current and accurate global development data available, and include national, regional and global estimates.

 More information about the WDI is available at: